 Some of the recommendations being advanced by other groups have suggested the elimination of the VSC chancellor's office, with its duties distributed across the campuses within a single accredited institution (as per the Labor Task Force's recommendations) or simply eliminated.
 While language that suggests the need for a more integrated and systematic approach to program delivery is common in the reports produced, successfully taking a systems approach to the challenges will require an office that is dedicated to resolving issues that fall among and between institutions (as well as campuses newly unified into a single institution but long accustomed to operating independently) and are coordinated across campus sites.
 There are good reasons to maintain the Chancellor's Office and to expect it to play a key role in leading transformative change.

-The specific roles that the system office needs to play will differ to some degree depending on the option selected.
-Moreover, tThere are, however, a set of functions the Chancellor's Office should perform regardless of the structure of the institutions within the system, among them being:
+Moreover, there are a set of functions the Chancellor's Office should perform regardless of the structure of the institutions within the system, among them being: